 The California Corporations Code requires you to file the waivers of notice along with the corporate records or as part of the minutes of the meeting.

 Another corporate situation for issuing a notice of waiver is when an employee required to serve a minimum notice period must resign quickly from his or her position.
 The employee in such situations may request the employer to waive the notice period.

 Waiver of Notice for Special Board Meeting

 - For legally protecting the decisions taken in a special board meeting convened without proper notice, you should get the directors' signature on the minutes of the meeting.

 - Additionally, you should also prepare a waiver of notice and get the directors to sign it.

 - As a director, you can also use the waiver of notice as a tool of protection.
 If you feel you are being pushed into making a certain decision, you may avoid signing the waiver of notice for the said meeting.

 If you need help with waiver of notice and consent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.